We get into routine ways of thinking and doing.

 - communication gaps are filled.

 I am Janet McDonald, but you may call me Jennie.
-I am the Guiding Star Publications Inc. director, publisher, writer, retired Registered Nurse.
-I am an Applied Intelligence Analyst.
+I am the Guiding Star Publications’ Chief Executive Officer, as well as an Applied Intelligence Analyst.
+At this early stage, I am responsible for everything!

 I have two very loud lovebirds and a rescue dog named Winston.